hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 Error: "bash: /opt/src/ikev2.sh: No such file or directory".
 </summary>

 This is normal if you used an older version of the VPN setup script.
-Please download and run the IKEv2 helper script using this command:
+Please download and run the IKEv2 helper script:

 ```
 wget https://git.io/ikev2setup -O /opt/src/ikev2.sh && sudo bash /opt/src/ikev2.sh --auto